 Supplements that claim to increase athletic performance can have adverse effects on growing bodies.
 Several are derived from hormones that are already being produced by the body.
 This is effectively disrupting your body's natural hormonal balance and may severely compromise both physical and mental health.

 They can increase your body's production of cholesterol, cause the body to produce sex characteristics found more commonly in people of the other gender (for example, breast growth in males and baldness and increased facial hair in females), and damage your liver, kidneys, and heart.
+“Protein” drinks or powders can have many of these unhealthy ingredients and should be avoided.

 If you are eating a nutritionally balanced diet, you are getting the necessary amount of carbohydrates, proteins, and fats along with the important vitamins and minerals your body needs for optimum functioning.